 Wait?
 Why do we need money on those banks again?

-Here’s why, imagine one of your Users issued a NGN Withdrawal Request.
-Depending on the bank where you have your float in, if they have online banking, you’ll have to actually login on your bank account and transfer manually from your balance to your User’s bank details.
+Here’s why: imagine one of your Users issued an NGN Withdrawal Request.
+Depending on the bank where you have your float in, if they have online banking, you’ll have to actually log in on your bank account and transfer manually from your balance to your User’s bank details.
 Go to your app and update the status of their “Withdrawal”.

 That’s most of the magic behind money transfer apps!

-So I really have to do that manually?
-No way, there has to be API’s for that.
+So I have to do that manually?
+No way, there has to be APIs for that.

-Again, that’s why there’s “3–5 banking days on withdrawal”.
+Again, that’s why there are “3–5 banking days on withdrawal”.
 Depending on the country, sometimes companies like Paypal batch all the User withdrawals together with their payout partners and manage float.

-If you see a specific payout on Paypal that promises “Instant” or “1–2 banking days” that pretty much means they’re riding on a nice “corridor” in a country with an interconnected banking ecosystem.
-Most probably they have API access or in a relationship with multiple efficient aggregators.
+If you see a specific payout on Paypal that promises “Instant” or “1–2 banking days” that pretty much means they’re riding on a beautiful “corridor” in a country with an interconnected banking ecosystem.
+Most probably, they have API access or in a relationship with multiple efficient aggregators.

 A side note: USDNGN has a black market rate that’s way better than the banks.
 Maintaining balance with a bank might be less competitive vs. finding an aggregator that can offer you USDNGN black market rates.